erithmetic/rails-rack-session/README.md

 the `:secret` key is inferred from your app's `secret_key_base`, usually set in `config/secrets.yml`.

+An optional `:coder` key can be given.
+By default, this is the Rack::Session::Cookie::Base64::JSON coder that serializes session data as JSON.
+This is more secure than Rack::Session's default marshalled hash.

 Use the same keys used to configure Rack::Session.
 For cookie store, see http://www.rubydoc.info/gems/rack/Rack/Session/Cookie